Markup & Margin Calculator

 Formula & Methodology

-Key formulas used in this calculator:
+The key formulas used in this calculator are as follows:

-• Markup % = ((Selling Price - Cost) / Cost) × 100
+• Markup Percentage = ((Selling Price − Cost) / Cost) × 100

-• Gross Margin % = ((Selling Price - Cost) / Selling Price) × 100
+• Gross Margin Percentage = ((Selling Price − Cost) / Selling Price) × 100

 • Selling Price = Cost × (1 + Markup% / 100)